-He is sponsored by, and works with, some of the top equipment providers in the industry - resulting in his recognition as a Phase One Brand Ambassador and Field Professor, along with being an active Sandisk Storyteller and Phase One Ambassador.
+He is sponsored by, and works with, some of the top equipment providers in the industry - resulting in his recognition as a Phase One Brand Ambassador and Field Professor, along with being an active Sandisk Storyteller.
 Beyond landscape and commercial work, Paul still has a passion for the subject that really introduced him to photography in the first place: photographing fashion models.
 As such, every now and then he takes time out to shoot agency represented models for portfolio work either in his London studio or out on location in the city he’s visiting at the time.

 Despite having lived in 5 different countries, he'll always consider "home" as the South Coast of England where he was born and raised

 One of the earliest memories Paul has is that of spending time with his father, watching him develop his black and white images in a self-built darkroom in the loft-space of their family home.
 Since then, for as long as he can remember, he always had a camera of some type with him – Polaroid, 110mm, Disc, 35mm, APS, digital, phone, it didn’t matter what type – he just loved capturing what he saw at that particular moment.